LaFortunaHR36/lafortunahr36/projects/seacock-replacement.md

 Note: I have read that it is recommended to sand the thru-hull for better bonding of the sealant/epoxy.

 1. Put masking tape on the thread where the valve screws in.
+Or the finger of a latex globe.
 This is just in case sealing/epoxy gets there.
 We should apply some thread sealant to the threads but try to leave 1/4'' without any sealant to avoid any sealant from getting into the valve itself and blocking it.
 2. Apply sealant to the inside of the flange and the thread that will stay in between the hull.
 3. Insert the thru-hull across the hole in the hull and rotate it to spread the sealant on all the flange's surface and avoid air bubbles.
 Leave the through-hull right on the mark on the hull we did previously
 4. Go inside and fill up any void with more sealant.